School Science Lessons

 Medlar, (Mespilus germanica), common medlar pear, hard acidic fruit, England, (naturalized), Rosaceae

-Medlar, Daleys Fruit Tree Nursery.
+Medlar, Daleys Fruit Trees.

 Sri Lankan ironwood tree, (Mesua ferrea), Indian rose chestnut, cobra's saffron, penaga, mesua, gau-gau, large hardwood tree used for Qing dynasty furniture, heavy, hard wood, herbal medicine, Myanmar, Nepal, Southeast Asia, Calophyllaceae